MOL3022-Bioinformatics/BioSeekerR3/README.md

   - Ensure it is running at http://localhost:11434
 - OpenAI API (Remote AI model)
   - Get an OpenAI API Key: OpenAI Platform
-  - Set AI_MODE=remote and provide your API key in .env.local
+  - Set AI_MODE=remote and provide your API key in .env

 ### Clone the Repository
 ```bash